-14-18 NOW enables schools and young people, families and local communities to develop an understanding of the First World War by providing learning opportunities linked to the artworks & matched to the National Curricula for England, Northern Ireland and Wales and Curriculum for Excellence for Scotland.
+14-18 NOW enabled schools and young people, families and local communities to develop an understanding of the First World War by providing learning opportunities linked to the artworks & matched to the National Curricula for England, Northern Ireland and Wales and Curriculum for Excellence for Scotland.
 We support both facilitated and self-directed activity linked to a number of 14-18 NOW projects including the Poppies Tour.

-A new film by Peter Jackson (Lord of the Rings) has been commissioned as part of 14-18 NOW’s 2018 season.
+A new film by Peter Jackson (Lord of the Rings) was commissioned as part of 14-18 NOW’s 2018 season.
 To support the film, exciting cross curricular educational resources will engage pupils in the human experience of war and provide a unique perspective on the 20th century’s most shocking conflict.Find out more

 Take a look at some of the projects we have supported.View Projects